 Why it matters

-- Allegations suggest Joe Biden intervened in a Ukrainian corruption probe to protect his son, raising ethical concerns.
+• Allegations suggest Joe Biden intervened in a Ukrainian corruption investigation to protect his son, raising ethical concerns.

-- Documents indicate Burisma executives sought to shield themselves from legal issues by hiring Hunter Biden.
+• Documents indicate Burisma executives sought Hunter Biden's involvement to shield themselves from legal issues.

-- The situation could impact Biden's administration amid ongoing scrutiny of U.S. foreign policy in Ukraine.
+• The situation could have significant political ramifications for Biden's administration amid ongoing scrutiny of U.S. foreign policy in Ukraine.

 What’s next

-- Senator Grassley demands a thorough investigation into the allegations against the Biden family.
+• Senator Grassley demands a thorough investigation into the allegations and the FBI's actions regarding them.

-- The Senate Judiciary Committee may hold further hearings to address these claims.
+• The Senate Judiciary Committee may schedule further discussions on the implications of these findings.